dqian3/autobahn-artifact/README.md

 In order to identify a blip start, search for the first row that shows a spike in latency (in this case row 3).
 Blip starts correspond roughly to the `asynchrony` start specified in the fabfile.py parameters, but may deviate several seconds due to various start-up overheads.
 To identify the end of a hangover, search for rows that return latency to their pre-blip value (in this case row 7).
 The difference constitutes the `blip + hangover` duration (in this case ca 1.1s).
 To isolate the hangover duration, subtract from the `blip + hangover` duration the `asynchrony_duration` specified in the fabfile.py parameters.
->![Note] > We note that blip durations are slightly noisy, as 1) latency points are recorded as 1 second averages, and 2) blips may be slightly longer than the specified `asynchrony_duration` depending on the size of the timeout parameter, and the timing of a view change.
+>[!Note] > We note that blip durations are slightly noisy, as 1) latency points are recorded as 1 second averages, and 2) blips may be slightly longer than the specified `asynchrony_duration` depending on the size of the timeout parameter, and the timing of a view change.
 For instance, when simulating leader failures, a new faulty leader may be elected at the very end of a blip, causing the effective blip duration to be extended by the timeout duration.

 ## Reproducing Results
 The exact configs and corresponding results for each of our eperiments (and *all* their data points) can be found on branch `overview` in folder `autobahn-artifact/paper-results`.